 - Proposed closing date

-If you’re lucky enough to get multiple offers, you might be tempted to go with the highest one but be mindful that if a buyer is relying on lender financing, the property has to be appraised.
-Any shortfall between the purchase price and appraised value will have to be made up somewhere, or the deal could fall apart.
+Be mindful that if a buyer is relying on lender financing, the property will have to be appraised.
+If there’s any shortfall between the purchase price and appraised value, that gap will have to be made up somehow, or the deal could fall apart.

-Additionally, if the buyer has negotiated any credits to be paid at closing for repairs or closing costs, the seller will pay those too.
+Some other closing costs commonly paid by the seller include transfer taxes and recording fees.
+Additionally, if the buyer has negotiated any credits to be paid at closing — to cover repairs, for example — the seller will pay those, too.
 Your real estate agent or the closing agent should provide you with a complete list of costs you’ll be responsible for at the closing table.
-While the buyer typically pays a bulk of closing costs, anywhere from 2 percent to 4 percent of the sales price, know that you might have to pay some fees, too.

-There’s lots of paperwork needed to properly document a home sale.
-Organize your papers all in one place to help things go more quickly.
-Some of the main documents you’ll need to gather include:
+Lots of paperwork is needed to properly document a home sale, so keep it organized all in one place to help things go more quickly.
+Your agent can help you make sure you’ve got everything you need.
+Some of the main documents you’ll need to compile include:

 - Property survey, certificate of occupancy and certificates of compliance with local codes

 - Mortgage documents

 - Homeowners insurance